Tarto-4/alx-system_engineering-devops/0x0B-ssh/README.md

-# SSH Script to Connect with Private Key
+# SSH Configuration and Key Management

+This project focuses on SSH configuration and key management for secure, passwordless authentication to remote servers.

+## Scripts

-This Bash script is designed to establish an SSH connection to a remote server using a private key.
+* `0-use_a_private_key`: Connects to a server using a private key (~/.ssh/school) as the user ubuntu.
+* `1-create_ssh_key_pair`: Creates an RSA key pair with a specified name, bit size, and passphrase.
+* `2-ssh_config`: Contains SSH client configuration to use a private key and disable password authentication.

 ## Requirements